 - This policy is available on our website and is available on request from the main office.
-We will also inform parents/carers about this policy when their children join our setting. - This policy will be reviewed in full by the Trust Board on an annual basis or sooner should legislation/guidance change. - This policy sets out how the governing board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at this setting.
-Our policy applies to all staff; paid and unpaid, working in the school, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Staff code of conduct policy. - Our Governing Board, working with the senior leadership team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2023 guidance.

-- All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2023. - The school follows the Staffordshire Safeguarding Children's Board policies and procedures.
-StaffsSCB
+We will also inform parents/carers about this policy when their children join our setting. - This policy will be reviewed in full by the Trust Board on an annual basis or sooner should legislation/guidance change. - This policy sets out how the setting's governing board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at this setting.
+Our policy applies to all staff; paid and unpaid, working in the setting, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Code of Conduct for Adults policy. - Our Governing Board, working with the senior leadership team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2023 guidance. - All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2023. - The setting follows the Staffordshire Safeguarding Children's Board policies and procedures.
+Stoke on Trent Children's Safeguarding board

-2. Our ethos and culture atPrimary Academy/Nursery School
+2. Our ethos and culture at XXXXXXXXXX Primary Academy

-AtPrimary Academy/Nursery School, our children's welfare is of paramount importance to us, and we are a child centred setting.
+At Xxxxxxxxx Primary Academy, our children's welfare is of paramount importance to us, and we are a child centred setting.
 Our children are reassured that they have a voice, will be listened to and what they say will be taken seriously.
 They know that they will be supported and kept safe.
 They will never be given the impression that they are creating a problem by reporting abuse.